joshwcomeau/redux-vcr/documentation/API-reference.md

 |---------------------|--------------------|---------------|
 |  `String` | `undefined` | `false` |

-Sometimes, you may wish to omit the start of a session (for example, user onboarding, registration, etc.).
+Sometimes, you may wish to omit the start of a session (eg. user onboarding, registration).

 In this case, you may begin capturing the state after a specific action has been dispatched.
 The current snapshot of the state at that point will be captured, so that the session can be replayed with any pre-existing state preserved.